Parenting resources in 90 different languages

 - All external partners we work with are vetted in terms of safeguarding and when buying in additional services we monitor the impact of any intervention against cost, to ensure a value for money service.

-- Educational outside agencies include: Educational Psychology (EPS); Behaviour Support (BS); Learning and Language Support (LLS); Outreach Services, including ASD; Raising Ethnic Minority Achievement (REMA), which includes English Additional Language and Traveller Service support.
+- Educational outside agencies include: Educational Psychology (EPS); Behaviour Support (BS); Outreach Services, including ASD; Raising Ethnic Minority Achievement (REMA), which includes English as an Additional Language and the Access to Education and Traveller team.

-- Specialist health services such as Speech and Language Therapy (SALT); Physical and Sensory Support Service (PSSS), which includes Hearing Impaired Service (HI) and Visually Impaired Service (VI); Occupational Therapy (OT); Physiotherapy (PT); Child and Adolescent Mental Health (CAMHS); Behaviour Clinic, other health professionals
+- Specialist health services such as Speech and Language Therapy (SALT); Physical and Neurological impairment team (PNI); Hearing Impaired Service (HI) and Visually Impaired Service (VI); Occupational Therapy (OT); Physiotherapy (PT); Child and Adolescent Mental Health (CAMHS); Behaviour Clinic, other health professionals

 - We work with Social Services, Hertfordshire Family Support and the Community Police

-- We also have a Family Support Worker, Sarah Cafferty, who works to support all families with a variety of concerns.
+- We also have a Family Support Worker who works to support all families with a variety of concerns, and can make referrals to specific SEND family support workers.

 7. What training have the staff supporting children with SEND had or are having?